-- Students requesting exemption credit should complete Section 1 of the Secondary School Articulation Form for each course in which s/he is interested in receiving exemption credit.
+- Students requesting exemption credit must complete Section 1 of the Secondary School Articulation Form for each course in which s/he is interested in receiving exemption credit.

-- The CCTC program manager/instructor should administer the proficiency test and complete a Proficiency Test Form for each student taking the test, indicating whether the student passed or failed the test.
+- The CCTC program manager/instructor will administer the proficiency test and complete a Proficiency Test Form for each student taking the test, indicating whether the student passed or failed the test.

-- The CCTC program manager/instructor should submit the completed Secondary School Articulation Forms, Proficiency Test Forms, and graded proficiency tests to the CCTC Registrar.
+- The CCTC program manager/instructor will submit the completed Secondary School Articulation Forms, Proficiency Test Forms, and graded proficiency tests to the CCTC Registrar.

-- The CCTC Registrar should provide students with results of the proficiency test and instructions for obtaining exemption credit.
+- The CCTC Registrar will provide students with results of the proficiency test and instructions for obtaining exemption credit.

 - Students must meet all admissions requirements at CCTC and should inform the admissions counselor of pending exemption credit when being admitted to the college.